-In Super Smash Bros.
-4, heavyweight fighters often translated to powerful Figure Players.
-In Super Smash Bros.
-Ultimate… heavyweight fighters also translate to powerful Figure Players.
-Some things never change!
-It makes sense, then, that Wario’s placement in both metagames is rather similar.
-He’s quick, has a decent recovery, and is of course very strong.
-If you want to learn more about Wario’s metagame history, feel free to read his wiki page.
+Back in Super Smash Bros. for Wii U, almost every heavyweight fighter translated into a powerful Figure Player.
+For the most part, the same is true in this game — so it makes sense, then, that Wario’s position is rather favorable on our official amiibo tier list.
+He’s quick, has a decent recovery, and is – of course – very strong.
+If you’d like to learn more about Wario’s metagame history, feel free to read his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 There are two types of amiibo trainers: Spirits trainers and vanilla trainers.
-A good chunk of online tournaments are vanilla-only, which means your FP can’t have any stats or bonus effects.
-That being said, there are some Spirits tours out there, so the choice is yours!
-You can learn more about how Spirits work via our in-depth guide.
-In the meantime, here are some bonus builds that work well on Wario:
+A good chunk of online tournaments doesn’t allow Spirits, which means your FP won’t be able to bring any stats or bonus effects to the matches it plays.
+That being said, there are Spirits tours out there, so the choice is yours!
+You can learn more about how Spirits work via our in-depth Spirits guide.

-- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, the absolute best setup you can choose is Physical Attack ↑, Fist Attack ↑, and Air Defense ↑.
+- Tournament-legal bonuses: If you’re entering a tournament that follows the Exion ban list, the absolute best setup you can use is Physical Attack ↑, Fist Attack ↑, and Air Defense ↑.
+This build drastically increases the strength of Wario’s punching moves while reducing the damage he takes in the air.
 If you’re looking for something more unique, you could try out Critical-Health Stats ↑ or Trade-Off Ability ↑ (on its own, without Armor Knight).

-Wario can make use of two particular stat spreads; a balanced one (2100 / 2100) or one that leans more into attack power (2500 / 1700).
-Regardless of the build you choose, make sure your FP’s Spirit-type is Neutral before you start training it.
-If its Spirit-type isn’t Neutral, feed the FP a bunch of Neutral-type Primary Spirits to change it back.
+To be honest, any stat spread is probably fine on Wario as long as it doesn’t lean too hard into defense.
+If you’d like some specific recommendations, try out a balanced build (2100 / 2100) or a more offensive one (2500 / 1700).
+Regardless of the build you choose, make sure your FP’s Spirit type is Neutral before you start training it.
+If its Spirit type isn’t Neutral, feed your FP a bunch of Neutral-type Primary Spirits to change it back.

 Raid Boss Training

-- Down tilt combos into itself, an aerial, or a dash attack.
-Use it often at close range, and mix in some forward tilts too while you’re at it.
-Neutral attack can be used at point-blank range.
+- Down tilt combos into itself, an aerial move, or a dash attack.
+Use it often at close range and mix in some forward tilt and jab combos while you’re at it.

 - Grab and throw your FP frequently.
-At low percentages, use an up throw and then start doing up air juggling combos.
-At high percentages, you can use back throw to KO!
+At low percentages, go for an up throw and then use a bunch of consecutive up air attacks.
+At high percentages, switch to back throw to secure the KO!

-Do not use Wario Bike.
-As soon as the AI gets a taste of its bike, it has a chance of becoming spammy.
-Wario is highly vulnerable while riding his motorcycle, as he cannot shield or dodge.
+Whatever you do, don’t use Wario Bike!
+As soon as the AI gets a taste of its motorcycle, it becomes addicted.
+Wario is highly vulnerable while riding his bike — he can’t even shield or dodge.
 He can taunt, though, so make of that what you will.
-We mentioned this in the last section, but just in case you didn’t see: you don’t have to use Wario Waft; the AI learns to use it on its own, though its usage of said move is not particularly impressive.
+We mentioned this in the last section, but we’ll include it again here: you don’t have to use Wario Waft because the AI teaches itself by the time it reaches Level 50.
+That said, its usage of the move is not particularly impressive.

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.